aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

 The Android operating system itself is open source.
-Google has increasingly moved its own resources into the ambiguous "Google Play Services" application, which is closed-source and has special privileges, which has been a cause for some contention among the software freedom advocates of the world, but since the majority of the OS remains in the public view, it is still possible for individuals to create derivative versions.
+Google has increasingly moved its own resources into the ambiguous "Google Play Services" application, which is closed-source and has special privileges, to the great chagrin of free software supporters everywhere, but since the majority of the OS remains in the public view, it is still possible for individuals to create derivative versions.

-Among those are the very popular "Cyanogenmod," which is the flavor that ships with the OnePlus One handset as well as the various and sundry (and to my mind, mostly gross) carrier-specific Android distributions.
+Among those derivatives are the very popular "Cyanogenmod" as well as the various and sundry (and to my mind, mostly gross) carrier-specific Android distributions.
 There is only one version of iOS; take it or leave it.

 Why do you care?
 Because competition, no matter how tethered to Google's ecosystem they may be required to be, is good for the consumer.
 Moreover, if you are quite intrepid and have a phone that can be unlocked (such as the official Nexus handsets), you can run any of a vast number of Android derivatives.
-I, myself, ran AOKP (Android Open Kang Project) for over a year and loved many of its unique features.

 Choice is good.